staubina/edx-documentation/en_us/shared/course_features/cohorts/verified_track_cohorts.rst

      be either automatically or manually assigned.

    * You must have exactly one cohort for verified track learners, and it must be manually assigned.
-You provide the name of this verified track cohort to your partner manager.
+You provide the exact case sensitive name of this verified track cohort to your partner manager.

    * After your partner manager configures your course for verified track cohorting using the verified track cohort name that you provide, you